barna-hache/PatchLevelDiffusionMRIHarmonization/README.md

 This repository contains the official code for the paper **“Patch-level Anatomy- and Style-Guided 3D Diffusion for Multi-site T1 MRI Harmonization”**, submitted to **MIDL 2026**.

+This method enables harmonization of T1 MRI volumes from previously unseen acquisition sites at inference time by mapping them toward a target site observed during training.
+Generalization to unseen sites is achieved through anatomical conditioning maps, which are site-agnostic and can be extracted from any brain MRI.
+In contrast, site-specific information is encoded via a learned embedding, which requires the target site to be part of the training set (set on 'aibl' by default ).

 ![figure_overview_page-0001](https://github.com/user-attachments/assets/c76ce139-3744-49ac-b84f-a2bd0d45ce06)

 ---